No Products in the Cart

 While the federal and California state law require a room that is not the bathroom for a mother to pump in, the SF ordinance goes further in defining what the accommodations should include.

-Many companies also provide a hospital-grade breastpump in their mother’s room as they realize that it benefits both the employer and employee.
+Many companies also provide a hospital-grade breast pump in their lactation room as they realize that it benefits both the employer and employee.
 Hospital-grade pumps are meant for multiple users.
-The pumping kit that the mother uses is a personal item and separate from the pumping mechanism.
+The pumping kit that the parent uses is a personal item and separate from the pumping mechanism.
 The pump has barriers to prevent contamination.
-Mothers do not need to worry about contamination from others when using a hospital-grade pump.
+Parents do not need to worry about contamination from others when using a hospital-grade pump.
 A pump is not required, but is highly recommended.
-One benefit is that it can cut the time a mom needs to pump in half, allowing her to have more flexibility with her time.
+One benefit is that it can cut the time a parent needs to pump in half, allowing them to have more flexibility with their time.

 The ordinance also has additional rules that are not part of the federal law.